kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0431 Launch and reentry of a reusable launch vehicle (rlv).md

 \(a\) Except as specified in paragraph (b) of this section, a licensee shall maintain for 3 years all records, data, and other material necessary to verify that a licensed RLV mission is conducted in accordance with representations contained in the licensee's application.

-\(b\) In the event of a launch accident, reentry accident, launch incident or reentry incident, as defined in §401.5 of this chapter, a licensee shall preserve all records related to the event.
+\(b\) In the event of a launch accident, reentry accident, launch incident or reentry incident, as defined in [[Volume 4/A General/0401 Organization and definitions.md#§401.5   Definitions.|§401.5]] of this chapter, a licensee shall preserve all records related to the event.
 Records must be retained until completion of any Federal investigation and the FAA advises the licensee that the records need not be retained.
 The licensee shall make all records required to be maintained under the regulations available to Federal officials for inspection and copying.

 ### §431.79   Reusable launch vehicle mission reporting requirements.

 \(a\) Not less than 60 days before each RLV mission conducted under a license, a licensee shall provide the FAA with the following information:

-\(1\) Payload information in accordance with [[Volume 4/C Licensing/0415 Launch license.md#§415.59   Information requirements for payload review.|14 CFR §415.59]] of this chapter and §431.57; and
+\(1\) Payload information in accordance with [[Volume 4/C Licensing/0415 Launch license.md#§415.59   Information requirements for payload review.|14 CFR §415.59]] of this chapter and [[Volume 4/C Licensing/0431 Launch and reentry of a reusable launch vehicle (rlv).md#§431.57   Information requirements for payload reentry review.|§431.57]]; and

 \(2\) Flight information, including the vehicle, launch site, planned launch and reentry flight path, and intended landing sites including contingency abort sites.